tadeuasarro/delivery-center/README.md

 ### Opportunities
 - The main opportunity I see in this application is to better understand the business rules and requirements in order to create a better DB, regarding entities relationships and attributes/ columns.

+- Eg.: I don't know the liberty I would have when creating the models, in my opinion Adress would be it's own model and belong to Customer, and Customer would have many Adresses, which I believe is quite standard in the industry.
-- Eg.: The customer and the items are being created in the Order create route, but I understand that in a live e-commerce, for instance, these models would already have been created via other routes/ requests.
+- Eg 2.: The customer and the items are being created in the Order create route, but I understand that in a live e-commerce, for instance, these models would already have been created via other routes/ requests.
+- Eg 3.: In the Payment model "type" is a inherited attribute/ column, making it sort of a safeword, so I just changed the name to paymentType in that case.